qbead/qbeadWebsite/content/book/progpatterns.md

 As the code we write grows more and more, it helps to add notes in the code to ourselves and our friends.
 That way it is easier to understand the purpose of the code when we look at it again in the future.
-Such notes are usually called "comments", and they are completely neglected by the computer.
+Such notes are usually called "comments", and they are completely ignored by the computer.
 In the language we are using they are denoted by a double slash `//` -- everything to the right of these symbols, until the end of the line, is a message for fellow humans.
 We will use such comments below in some more complicated examples of code.